pingcap/docs/dashboard/dashboard-user.md

     - RESTRICTED_STATUS_ADMIN
     - RESTRICTED_VARIABLES_ADMIN

-- To modify the configuration items on the interface after signing in with TiDB Dashboard, the SQL user must also have the following privilege:
+- To modify the configurations on the interface after signing in with TiDB Dashboard, the SQL user must also have the following privilege:

     - SYSTEM_VARIABLES_ADMIN

 > **Note:**
 >
-> Users with high privileges such as `ALL PRIVILEGES` or `SUPER` can still sign in with TiDB Dashboard.
-Therefore, to comply with the least privilege principle, it is highly recommended that you create users with the preceding specific privileges to prevent unintended operations.
+> Users with high privileges such as `ALL PRIVILEGES` or `SUPER` can sign in with TiDB Dashboard as well.
+Therefore, to comply with the least privilege principle, it is highly recommended that you create users with the required privileges only to prevent unintended operations.
 See [Privilege Management](/privilege-management.md) for more information on these privileges.

-If the SQL user does not meet the preceding privilege requirements, it fails to sign in with TiDB Dashboard, as shown below.
+If an SQL user does not meet the preceding privilege requirements, the user fails to sign in with TiDB Dashboard, as shown below.

 ![insufficient-privileges](/media/dashboard/dashboard-user-insufficient-privileges.png)

 ## Example: Create a least-privileged SQL user to access TiDB Dashboard

-- When [Security Enhanced Mode (SEM)](/system-variables.md#tidb_enable_enhanced_security) is not enabled on the connected TiDB server, you can create a SQL user `dashboardAdmin` that can sign in with TiDB Dashboard by executing the following SQL statement:
+- When [Security Enhanced Mode (SEM)](/system-variables.md#tidb_enable_enhanced_security) is not enabled on the connected TiDB server, to create an SQL user `dashboardAdmin` that can sign in with TiDB Dashboard, execute the following SQL statements:

     ```sql
     CREATE USER 'dashboardAdmin'@'%' IDENTIFIED BY '<YOUR_PASSWORD>';